rhwy/aceofspades/readme.md

 It's about Experience driven design, providing inputs and see live outputs of the function you are actually working on, one at a time.

+## How To Run it?

+Clone the repo and within the sources folder `src/Spades.Ace` run:

+    dnu restore
+    dnx watch

+open in your editor the [src/Spades.Ace/Sample.cs](Sample.cs) file and start playing with the experiments!

 ## Todo for going from POC to PROD

 * split runner and core.